 The first symptom you may become aware of is snoring.
-Snoring is not always indicative of sleep aponea, but if the snoring is loud or is more of a snort or a choking sound, sleep aponea could be the cause.
+Snoring is not always indicative of sleep apnea, but if the snoring is loud or is more of a snort or a choking sound, sleep apnea could be the cause.

 While you sleep your airway becomes obstructed by your tongue and soft palate.
-You try to take a breath and even though the muscle motion is made you don’t take in any air.
-When your oxygen levels drop the signals are sent to the brain to wake you up so that you continue breathing.
+You try to take a breath and, even though muscle motion occurs, you don’t take in any air.
+When your oxygen levels drop the signals are sent to the brain to wake you up so that you can continue breathing.
 This is when you will gasp for air, snort, or snore very loudly.

-This can happen as much as thirty times per hour for as long as you are asleep.
-Imagine that.
-If you are asleep for eight hours and you stop breathing 30 times an hour, you stop breathing 240 times per night.
-If each stoppage lasts one minute and your brain wakes you up each time, you miss out on four hours of sleep every single night of the week for weeks or months on end.
+This can happen as much as thirty times per hour during sleep.
+Imagine that!
+If you sleep for eight hours and you stop breathing 30 times an hour, you stop breathing 240 times per night.
+If each stoppage lasts one minute and your brain wakes you up each time, you miss out on four hours of sleep every single night of the week, for weeks or months on end.

 When we breathe several things happen all at once.
 The muscles of the chest expand and lower the diaphragm to create negative pressure.
 This negative pressure is what sucks the air into the lungs.
 Sometimes a person’s airway is just narrower than normal.
 Plain and simple anatomy can be the cause of obstructive sleep apnea.

-The sidewalls of the throat can also collapse to close the airway, often due to low muscle tone and extra flesh in the neck area caused by obesity.
-Sometimes the airway is obstructed while attempting to breathe when the tissues of the airway get sucked together by the negative pressure.
+The sidewalls of the throat can also collapse and close the airway, often due to low muscle tone and extra flesh in the neck area caused by obesity.
+Sometimes the airway is obstructed while attempting to breathe because the tissues of the airway get sucked together by the negative pressure.

-If you have a deviated septum you can try using the strips on your nose made for holding the nasal passages open.
-This may be enough to alleviate your symptoms and let you get the sleep you so desperately need and deserve each night.
-Before you try anything though you need to discuss all of your options with your doctor to see which is the best fit for you.
+If you have a deviated septum you can try using strips on your nose to hold the nasal passages open.
+They may be enough to alleviate your symptoms and let you get the sleep you so desperately need and deserve each night.
+Before you try anything though, you need to discuss all of your options with your doctor to see which is the best fit for you.